Both the flu (influenza) and

 Why a flu shot is important

 Children can get seriously ill from the flu, especially if they did not get a flu shot.
-During last year's flu season, 188 children under 19 died of complications from influenza, according to the CDC.
 Typically, about 80% of children who die from flu are not vaccinated.
 That's why children 6 months of age and older should get a flu vaccine before the start of the flu season each year.

 Where is the best place to get the flu shot for my child?

 The best place to get a flu shot is your pediatrician's office.
 During the visit, your child can get other vaccinations, if needed.
-Your child also can catch up on any routine care that you may have had to delay because of the pandemic.
+Your child also can catch up on any routine care that you may have had to delay during the pandemic.